hyperledger-archives/avalon/docs/workload-tutorial/README.md

   For this example, the worker-specific logic is trivial.
-Usually the logic is much more complex so it is in a separate file to separate it from TCF-specific plug-in code
+Usually the logic is much more complex so it is in a separate file to separate it from Avalon-specific plug-in code

 * Modify the `ProcessWorkOrder()` method in `plug-in.cpp` to call `ProcessHelloWorld()`.
 That is, change: